Coluche: Restaurants du Cœur

-In September 1985, he launched the "Restaurants du Cœur" (usually called Restos du cœur) charity (40,000 volunteers in almost 2,500 eating establishments, which serve some 600,000 daily beneficiaries) in a speech on the radio station Europe 1.
-The charity collects food, money and clothes for the needy and the homeless.
-Each year, a fundraising concert series is presented by singers and celebrities collectively known as "Les Enfoirés".
+In September 1985, Coluche used his show on Europe 1 to launch an initiative to collect food for people in need.
+His idea developed into the "Restaurants du Cœur" (usually called Restos du cœur) charity.
+The charity (40,000 volunteers in almost 2,500 eating establishments, which serve some 600,000 daily beneficiaries) collects food, money and clothes for the needy and the homeless.
+Each year, a fundraising concert series is presented by singers and celebrities collectively known as "Les Enfoirés" (named after a profanity frequently used by Coluche).